 All sections of the registration and submission forms must be completed to be considered for the Fund.
 All Submissions are final upon upload to the Fund website.

 No more than three Submissions are permitted from each Applicant.
-Any subsequent Submissions from the same Applicant or Lead Contact or email address will not be considered.
-In the event of a dispute over the identity of a Lead Contact, he/she will be deemed to be the account holder of the email account associated with that person during the registration and submission process on the Fund website.
+Any subsequent Submissions from the same Applicant will not be considered.
+In the event of a dispute over the identity of an Applicant, he/she will be deemed to be the account holder of the email account associated with that person during the registration and submission process on the Fund website.
 In the event two or more Submissions describe substantially similar projects, the evaluator’s determination of the qualitatively superior proposal will determine which Submission is considered.

 No responsibility is assumed for lost, late, incomplete, invalid, illegible, incorrect, inaccurate or misdirected registrations or Submissions; or for any error, human, technical or otherwise that may occur in the processing of Submissions.